 4. Show off your skills

-If you’re selling expensive paintings at high prices, then finding customers for your work can be as much about your personality as it is about your art.
-Make sure to be approachable whenever you’re at your booth, and don’t expect your work to sell itself.
+If you’re selling expensive paintings at high prices, finding customers for your work can be as much about your personality as your art.
+Make sure to be approachable whenever you’re at your booth and don’t expect your work to sell itself.
 Consider setting up an easel right outside your booth and give customers a behind-the-scenes look at your artistic process.